Barnyard Buffet was founded by Nancy Nelson in Saraland, Alabama in April 2005.

 JJ and Mariah welcomed their 1st son, Wilder, in 2017 and moved home to take over the family business.
 JJ became a Manager at Barnyard Buffet in 2017, became General Manager in 2018, and became the Managing Partner at the beginning of 2022.
 JJ and Mariah also welcomed a 2nd son, James, in 2022.
 JJ became the full owner of Barnyard Buffet at the start of 2023.
 Mariah's mom, Janice, serves tables at Barnyard a couple of days a week.

 In January 2020, the rug got pulled out from under us when the COVID-19 pandemic struck.
 NOBODY wanted to eat at buffets anymore, and our booming business with 40 employees died overnight.
 We had to adapt and do so quickly.
-We rearranged our buffet bars into a single file line, put a giant plexiglass wall across it, and turned into Barnyard Cafeteria as quickly as we could.
+We rearranged our buffet bars into a single file line, put a giant plexiglass wall across the front, and turned into Barnyard Cafeteria as quickly as we could.
 Some of our business returned, but we still had to endure terrible layoffs and pay cuts to remain afloat.
 Mr. Harrison and Mr. Bell let Barnyard get behind on rent for 6 months and never said a word.
 They even put in a drive-thru window to help us bring in new business.
 Nancy and JJ had to stop taking salaries for months while JJ worked as the General Manager, Opening Manager, and lunch Fry Cook at the same time.
 Twice our bank balance got so low that we couldn't pay for food, and both times our prayers were answered at the last possible minute by federal aid in the form of the Paycheck Protection Program.
-In Spring 2021, COVID vaccines came out and business finally started to bounce back.
-Our staff even decided to fully vaccinate against COVID to protect some of our staff members with autoimmune disorders.
+In Spring 2021, COVID vaccines came out, and business finally started to bounce back.
 The coast was finally clear for us to be Barnyard Buffet again.
 We caught up on rent and got free and clear of our pandemic debt.

 JJ's main goal has been to modernize and streamline Barnyard Buffet to increase revenue.
 He designed a website, set up social media accounts, and began doing interviews and making appearances on AL.com, CBS, NBC, Fox, and CNN to promote the business.
 JJ has also tried to increase food quality and consistency.

 Thankfully, JJ has managed to do a few things right.
 For one thing, he's promoted, hired, and trained the next generation of outstanding Barnyard staff.
-Newer faces like Tiffany, Amanda, Kimberly, Daniel E. (Kimberly's husband), Janice (Mariah's mom), José, Sylvia, Daniel K., Genny (Darla's daughter), Toy (Darla's son-in-law), Summer, Jimmy, DJ, Niki, Sarah (Erica's stepmom), Merissa (Amanda's daughter), Debbie, Calvin (Daniel K's uncle), and Taneria (Niki's daughter) are now fixtures of our Barnyard family.
+Newer faces like Tiffany, Amanda, Kimberly, Daniel E. (Kimberly's husband), Janice (Mariah's mom), Sylvia, Daniel K., Genny (Darla's daughter), Toy (Darla's son-in-law), Summer, Niki, Sarah (Erica's stepmom), Merissa (Amanda's daughter), Debbie, Calvin (Daniel K's uncle), and Hunter (Erica's brother) are now fixtures of our Barnyard family.

 JJ spent 2 weeks remodeling the dining room (with lots of help) in January 2022, including a new paint scheme and new flooring.
 The place is hard to recognize these days, and we're very proud of it.
 The plan is to continue updating the building until everything is new.